 Condon reflects, “We knew that meditation improves a person’s own physical and psychological well-being, but now we have evidence that meditation actually increases compassionate behavior.”
 Those who are familiar with meditation know that its sometimes easy to feel compassion when sitting peacefully (and alone) on the cushion, but its in our everyday lives and interactions with others where the rubber meets the road.

-Condon was recently granted a Mind and Life 1440 Award to continue this work, which together with the study described above will make up his doctoral dissertation.
+Condon was recently granted a Mind and Life 1440 Grant to continue this work, which together with the study described above will make up his doctoral dissertation.
 Considering the role of the Mind & Life Institute in his career development, he remarks, “Mind and Life has been a great resource for me.
 The community provides me with a strong scientific foundation to study meditation, and an opportunity to interact with experts in neuroscience and contemplative scholarship.
 Funding from Mind and Life has allowed me to conduct interesting research on the social effects of meditation that I would not have been able to conduct otherwise.
-Overall, I probably would not have pursued meditation as a research topic without the support of the Mind and Life community and these awards.”
+Overall, I probably would not have pursued meditation as a research topic without the support of the Mind and Life community and these grants.”

 As with any study, this experiment has limitations, and follow-up work needs to be done.
 One potential caveat is that the comparison group was not exposed to the social interactions and the presence of an engaging teacher that was experienced by the meditation group on a weekly basis.
 Its possible that the observed increase in helping behavior was not due specifically to meditation, but to these other social influences.
 Measures indicate that both the meditation and control groups had similar levels of social interaction in their lives during the course of the study, making this possibility unlikely, but future research will need to rule it out conclusively.